 Not sure what your path will look like after high school?
 Relax – you have options!

-• To university and beyond.
+- To university and beyond.
 From high school graduate to uni student.
 Keep the study ball rolling and head directly on to uni study.
-You’ll be on your way to your dream career in just a few years.
-Our early offer program could even help you secure an offer for your Charles Sturt course before you sit your final exams!
+You’ll be heading to your dream career in just a few years.
+Our Charles Sturt Advantage early offer program could even help you secure an offer for your course before you sit your final exams!

-Here are our top tips for making your Year 11 and 12 subject selections.
+Here are our top tips for selecting Year 11 and 12 subjects.
 And you’ll find more ideas in our Year 10 guide.

-• Take some time!
-Give yourself plenty of time to think about your subjects so you’re not making last minute choices.
+- Take some time!
+Give yourself time to think about your subjects to avoid making last-minute choices.

 Start thinking about who you are and the individual qualities you possess that make you, you.
 Are you caring, helpful, creative, observant or curious?
-By identifying your best qualities, you can start exploring careers that are well suited to you, your strengths and your passions.
+By identifying your best qualities, you can start exploring careers well suited to you, as well as your strengths and your passions.

 So, what career are you suited to?